Trinity College London ESOL

 Trinity College London ESOL is an international English Language examinations board delivering assessments in English language learning and teaching and has been offering English language examinations since 1938.
 Trinity College London's exams are taken by over 850,000 candidates in over 60 countries each year.

 Language certificates offered include English for Speakers of Other Languages (ESOL) for non-native speakers of English (learning) and Teaching English for Speakers of Other Languages (TESOL) for teachers of non-native speakers of English (teaching).
 Trinity College London provides the following examinations:

-Secure English Language Test (SELT)

-Secure English Language Tests (SELTs) are provided at ten Trinity SELT centres in the UK only.
-The tests are approved for applications to UK Visas and Immigration (UKVI) for visas, British Citizenship and Leave to Remain (LTR).
-The approved SELTs are Graded Examinations in Spoken English (GESE) at CEFR A1, A2 and B1 levels; Integrated Skills in English (ISE) at B1, B2 and C1 levels.

-Graded Examinations in Spoken English (GESE)

-The Graded Examinations in Spoken English (GESE) test candidates' ability in listening and speaking.
-There are four Stages with three Grades at each Stage: